zenml-io/zenml-plugins/model_control_plane/README.md

     promote_to_staging(after=["train_and_evaluate"])
 ```

-Now let's run training pipeline - it will create a model and a model version under the hood.
-On top it will take care of linage for your artifacts along the way.
+Executing the training pipeline results in the creation of a model and a corresponding model version, all while maintaining lineage for the associated artifacts.
 ```bash
 # run training pipeline: it will create a model, a model version and link two datasets and one model object to it, pipeline run is linked automatically.
 python3 train.py
 ```
-Upon successful completion let's explore the results:
+Upon successful completion, explore the results to gain insights into the newly created entities:
 ```bash
 # new model `demo` created
 zenml model list